 Plan Description - The District contributes to the Local Government Division Trust Fund (LGDTF), a cost-sharing multiple-employer defined benefit pension plan administered by Public Employees' Retirement Association of Colorado (PERA).
 All employees of the District participate in the LGDTF.
 Title 24, Article 51 of the Colorado Revised Statutes (CRS) assigns the authority to establish and amend plan provisions to the State Legislature.
-PERA issues a publicly available comprehensive annual financial report that can be obtained at www.copera.org/investments/pera-financial-reports.
+PERA issues a publicly available comprehensive annual financial report that includes information on the LGDTF.
+That can be obtained at www.copera.org/investments/pera-financial-reports.